CopernicaMarketingSoftware/Documentation/Mailerq/4.2/mgmt-paused.md

 # Management Console: Paused deliveries

+If there is an issue with some deliveries or if a domain does not respond well to your messages, you may want to temporarily stop MailerQ from sending them.
+You can do this either automatically, by configuring a [flood-pattern](mgmt-throttling), or manually by specifying either an MTA-domain combination or a tag.

-The Paused deliveries view shows you exactly what email deliveries are currently paused.
-It shows which MTA is paused to which remote IP/domain and until when the delivery is paused, and allows you to resume them.
-You can manually pause email deliveries if necessary.
-Manually paused MTAs are shown here as well.
+The Paused deliveries view shows you exactly what email deliveries are currently paused and gives you the option to resume them.
+New paused deliveries can be added using the appropriate button in the overview.
+If you want to pause an MTA-domain combination, note that you can use a wildcard "*" to indicate that deliveries from (or to) all IPs should be paused.
+The entire application can be paused by setting both the source and target to a wildcard.

 # Management Console: Redirected deliveries